emqx/emqx-docs/en_US/data-integration/data-bridge-oracle.md

 ## Create a Rule with Oracle Database Sink for Events Recording

-This section demonstrates how to create a rule to record the clients' online/offline status and save the events data to the Oracle data table `t_emqx_client_events` through an action with configured Sink.
+This section demonstrates how to create a rule for recording the clients' online/offline status and saving the events data to the Oracle data table `t_emqx_client_events` via a configured Sink.

 The rule creation steps are similar to those in [Create a Rule with Oracle Database Sink for Message Storage](#create-a-rule-with-oracle-database-sink-for-message-storage) except for the SQL rule syntax and SQL template.